The Beatles in India: Experience

 The Maharishi had arranged a simple lifestyle for his guests.
 The days were devoted to meditating and attending his lectures, which he gave from a flower-bedecked platform in an auditorium.
 He also gave private lessons to the individual Beatles, ostensibly due to their late arrival.
 The tranquil environment and protection from the media throng helped the band relax.
 Harrison told Saltzman, regarding the Beatles' motivation for embracing TM: "We have all the money you could ever dream of.
 We have all the fame you could ever wish for.
 But, it isn't love.
 It isn't health.
 It isn't peace inside, is it?"
 In Saltzman's description, Harrison had a genuine dedication to meditation whereas Lennon's approach was "more adolescent … He was looking for 'The Answer'.
 Well, there isn't The Answer."
 According to Donovan, at the Beatles' first meeting with the Maharishi after arriving, an awkward silence filled the room until Lennon walked to the Maharishi and patted him on the head, saying, "There's a good little guru."
 Everyone erupted with laughter.
 Harrison's nickname for their teacher was "the Big M".

 In the Maharishi's teaching, there were seven levels of consciousness, and the course would provide students with experience in the fourth: "pure" or transcendental consciousness.
-While Transcendental Meditation had earned the sobriquet "the McDonald's of meditation" for its quick and simple application, and the Maharishi espoused its scientific basis over religious dogma, strong Vedic and Hindu-aligned aspects remained.
+While TM had earned the sobriquet "the McDonald's of meditation" for its quick and simple application, and the Maharishi espoused its scientific basis over religious dogma, strong Vedic and Hindu-aligned aspects remained.
 His lectures included stories and parables, and comparisons between TM and Western practices, particularly Christianity.
 He advocated meditation before prayer, and said that Christianity's upholding of Jesus Christ's earthbound suffering as a divine attribute was a "humiliating teaching" and a distraction from self- and God-realisation.

 The Maharishi soon cancelled the formal lectures and told students to meditate for as long as possible.
 One student meditated for 42 straight hours, and Boyd said she once meditated for seven hours.
 Jenny Boyd also meditated for long periods, but suffered from dysentery (misdiagnosed as tonsilitis); she said Lennon also felt unwell, suffering from jet lag and insomnia.
 The lengthy meditation left many students moody and oversensitive.
 Several people on the course and the Maharishi were particularly concerned about Prudence Farrow's unwillingness to stop meditating.

 All the students wore native dress and the ashram had a tailor on the premises to make clothes for them.
 The women in the Beatles party shopped in local towns and bought saris for themselves and material to be made into shirts and jackets for the men.
 These towns included Dehradun and Mussoorie, where markets were held by Tibetans driven out of their homeland by Chinese encroachment into Tibet.
 The Beatles' adoption of traditional Indian clothing affected Western fashion when they wore them after going home.
 Much of the proceedings at the ashram was filmed by various students on a 16mm handheld camera.
 Segments of this footage appear in the 1995 television documentary The Beatles Anthology.